autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 If you ordered a 4G edition and you don't find the modem in your list, then please contact support@autopi.io

+### Check Modem Setup
+**Check PDP Context:**
-There's a command you can run to verify that the modem has been set up correcty.
+If your devices is using a Telit Modem is using software version 1.22.7 or newer, There's a command you can run to verify that the modem has been set up correctly.

+`modem.connection pdp_context`

+Incase your software version is older than 1.22.7, you can run the following command to get the same information.

 `modem.connection execute AT+CGDCONT?`

-this should retrun a message that looks like either.
+This should return a message that looks like either.

-**data: '+CGDCONT: 1, "IPV4V6","",0,0,0,0'**.
+**data: '+CGDCONT: 1, "IPV4V6","",0,0,0,0'**
 or
 **Data:**
-**'+CGDCONT:1,"IPV4V6","",0,0,0,0'**
-**'+CGDCONT:2,"IPV4V6","ims","",0,0,0,0'**
+**- '+CGDCONT:1,"IPV4V6","",0,0,0,0'**
+**- '+CGDCONT:2,"IPV4V6","ims","",0,0,0,0'**

-if you get the second message then you can reconfigure the modem by running these three commands.
+If you get the second message then you can reconfigure the modem by running these three commands.

 `cmd.run "systemctl stop qmi-manager"`